DanielOaks/ircv3-specifications/extensions/resume.md

 ## Examples

 ### Successful Resumption
 Successful `RESUME` attempt from a client with the nick `dan` reconnecting.
 The nickname the new client is connecting with is `dan-backup-nick`.
-The old connection used the username `~old` and the host `192.168.0.5`, and the new connection has the username `~d` and the host `10.0.0.3`:
+The old connection used the username `~u` and the host `192.168.0.5`, and the new connection has the username `~d` and the host `10.0.0.3`:

     C1 - C: PING 12345678
     C1 - S: :irc.example.com PONG 12345678